shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 I'll talk about examples (and do some POCs) of such design patterns in this series.

-It's worth mentioning that most (or all) concepts are not going to be too exotic - the approaches we'll explore are variations of existing industry techniques.
+It's worth mentioning that most (or all) concepts are not going to be too exotic - the approaches we'll explore are variations of established industry techniques.
 An experienced developer will be familiar with many of them.
-The point here is not to invent new ideas, but more to examine the option of applying what already exists in a systematic way to the general problem of programming with AI.
+The point here is less to invent new ideas, and more to examine the option of applying what already exists in a systematic way to the general problem of programming with AI.

 ## Frameworks